Metropolis-2/bluesky-maptiles-docs/docs/source/tiles.rst

 The first step is to convert all datasets into `GeoJSON <https://geojson.org/>`_ format.
 This can easily be done with QGIS.
 It is also important to set the coordinate reference system to EPSG:4326.
-The four GeoJSON files are saved in the :code:`project_data` directory
+The four GeoJSON files are saved in the :code:`project_data` directory.

 The second step is to create the tiles with the :code:`tippecanoe` command.
 The documentation shows the many different options of the command.